yuu511/python_excel_forecasting/README.md

 Data is formatted in a CSV file: data.csv.
 PERIOD / DEMAND / PERIODICITY

-- Where period is any ascending numerical series (1,2,3,4,5...)
+- Where period is any number of integers

-- Demand is any amount of numbers
+- Demand is any amount of integers (with a length equal to the period)

 - Periodicity: Single number (which will denote the seasonality of the data)